The Valero Alamo Bowl started a scholarship program in 2000 with 26 San Antonio high school students splitting $52,000 in scholarships.

 November 1: Deadline for schools to submit their allotted student applications to the Foundation (each school’s internal deadlines vary so check with your school’s Counseling Office).

-November 23: Winners notified and invited to the luncheon and the Valero Alamo Bowl.
+December 5: Winners notified and invited to the Valero Alamo Bowl.

 December 29: Winners recognized on the field during the first quarter of the Valero Alamo Bowl.